Xing-CHEN18/Xing-CHEN18.github.io/Research.md

 - ## Micromagnetic simulations for modeling magnetic materials

 **Introduction**: Just as weather simulations predict the weather, micromagnetic simulations forecast the behavior of magnetic materials, which are crucial in many technologies around us — from the hard drives storing our precious memories to the sensors in our smartphones.
 To know more about Micromagnetic simulations, have a look at my previous post: [How does FFT helps in micromagnetic simulations](https://xing-chen18.github.io/My-PhD/)

-**My work**: I contributed to the design of reservoir computing experiments and optimization of the algorithms for train the network.
+**My work**:

-**Related publications**: I contributed to the design of reservoir computing experiments and optimization of the algorithms for train the network.
+**Related publications**:

 - ## List of my posts